Castles | Cliffs | Guided Trail Runs | Irish Pubs | Wellness Workshops | Natural Running Clinics | Charming Hotels

 What are the accommodations like?

 We are staying in high-quality hotel rooms each night.
-These rooms all have two twin beds and ensuite bathrooms that you will share with one other person.
+These rooms all have two twin beds and ensuite bathrooms that you will share with one other person if you book a shared room, or on your own if you book a private bedroom.

 How should I plan my travel?